mbasim25/Images/README.md

 # How to run the app
 - Start by downloading or cloning the project.
 - Add the env variables as shown in the .env_example.
-- Make sure to have ssl allowed on the db (alternatively comment the ssl option located in db/db.ts).
 - Run **npm i** to install all the necessary dependencies.

 # Commands